AaronZPalmer/PCOS/README.md

 # PCOS
 Numerical Experiments for Probabilistically Constraint Optimal Stopping Problems

 This code is provided as a supplement to the paper titled "Optimal Stopping-Time Problems with a Probabilistic Constraint" by Aaron Zeff Palmer and Alexander Vladimirsky, submitted to JOTA in 2017.
 A link will be provided to the journal upon acceptance.
-Any questions on the content of the paper may be addressed to the corresponding author, Aaron Zeff Palmer at azp6@cornell.edu.
+All the code was written by Aaron Zeff Palmer.
+Any questions on the content of the paper may be addressed to the corresponding author, Aaron Zeff Palmer, at azp6@cornell.edu.
 Please do not contact with requests to extend this code or any solicitations.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.